-French army helicopters crashed in Mali were not under IS fire: general
+French army helicopters that crashed in Mali were not under IS fire: general

-PARIS (Reuters) - Two French army helicopters that crashed in Mali on Tuesday had not been under fire from Islamic State jihadists, French army chief of staff François Lecointre said on French radio RFI on Friday.
+PARIS (Reuters) - The French army said on Friday that two of its helicopters that crashed in Mali this week had not been under fire from Islamic State jihadists, contradicting a statement from the militants.

-On Thursday, Islamic State in West Africa Province (ISWAP) said the helicopters had collided after one of them retreated under fire from ISWAP fighters, but it did not provide any evidence for its claim, the SITE intelligence group reported.
+A day earlier, Islamic State in West Africa Province (ISWAP) said the helicopters collided after one of them retreated under fire from its fighters, but it did not provide any evidence for its claim.

+“There has been no gunfire from jihadists on our helicopters,” French army chief of staff François Lecointre told French radio station RFI.
+The army has said the helicopters had crashed after colliding accidentally during a combat operation.

 Lecointre also said France had no intention of withdrawing from Mali but that it needs more support from its allies.